Mrs. Shepp’s Seventh Grade

 - 2nd Warning/Student Reflection Sheet & Action Plan w/Mrs. Shepp

 - Conference with Administrator(Principal, Vice Principal, or Inclusion Director

 - Please find a copy on the Daily Schedule link on my website.

-- Please send a healthy snack with your child each day.
+- Snack time will be from 10:18-10:38 each day up in the social hall.
+Please send a healthy snack with your child each day.
 Your child is also encouraged to bring a water bottle to school that they can refill, and make sure their name is clearly marked on the water bottle. **No pop is allowed at school.

-- Lunch will be from 11:21-11:45, with Recess following from 11:45-12:10.
+- Recess will be from 12:05-12:35, with Lunch following from 12:40-1: 05.
 Students have the option to bring a sack lunch from home, or purchase their lunch at school.
 The options are: hot lunch for the day, a salad, or a bagel lunch.